Jacqs395/Financial_Fraud/README.md

-## Exploratory Data Analyses: Univariate, Bivariate & Multivariate
+## Part I: Exploratory Data Analyses: Univariate, Bivariate & Multivariate
 ## Key Insights:
 * Imbalanced Dataset: the dataset is imbalanced.
 Non-fraudulent transactions easily outnumbered fraudulent transactions.
 * Transactions with highest fraud: Cash_Out and Transfer were the types with the most fraud.